Recommendations for Setting Up Your Architecture With AWS & TimescaleDB

 This option gives you the ability to deploy TimescaleDB as a cloud-native application, adding the time-series database functionality to your microservices deployment.

-• Best for users that have embraced and are using a microservices architecture.
+• Best for users who have embraced and are using a microservices architecture.

 • Not ideal for users that leverage legacy deployment models.